Online Updating Huber Robust Regression for Big Data Streams: Numerical Studies

 (1) Our UHR runs faster than OHR, DC-HR and RLS in most cases.
 With $b$ increasing, running time of RLS jumps up.
 Although running time of UHR increases as well, the trend is more slowly than RLS, indicating better property of UHR.
 It can be seen in Figure \ref{graph2} for details.
 As the results of 6 cases are similar, we only visualize case 6.

-(2)Overall, Linear Regression algorithms performs better in calculation efficiency compared with Huber algorithms.
+(2)Overall, Linear Regression algorithms perform better in calculation efficiency compared with Huber algorithms.
 However, they are not robust to contaminated random error according to \textbf{Experiment\ 1}.
-As a result, we still prefer UHR algorithm rather than Linear Regression.
+As a result, we still prefer UHR algorithm to Linear Regression.

 (3)When subset number $b$ is rather small(like $b=100, 200, 500$), UHR has better calculation efficiency than OHR.
-However, this may not come true when $b$ increase to 1000.
-Possible reason is that with $b$ increasing, iteration increases as well.
-Accumulated running time due to iterations leads to longer time.
+However, this may not come true when $b$ increases to 1000.
+A possible reason is that with $b$ increasing, iteration increases as well.
+Accumulated running time due to iterations leads to a longer time.
 To solve it, we can artificially set $b$ in a smaller value for $b$ has no effect on estimation efficiency.
 In big data streams, we tend to prefer a rather small subset size $n_t$ then setting small $b$ for higher calculation efficiency may not work.
 However, as entire dataset cannot be obtained in big data streams scenario, OHR is no longer applicable and UHR is the only possible method so that a little bit longer running time of UHR is tolerable.